chimaOkwuokei/serverless-ml/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

 Contact
-For any queries or collaboration, please reach out via GitHub issues (insert-your-github-link-here).
+For any queries or collaboration, please reach out via GitHub issues (https://github.com/chimaOkwuokei/serverless-ml/).

 Thank you for exploring our Air Quality Prediction Dashboard!
 Let's work together to breathe cleaner air.